rRrasta/LinuxNetwork/README.md

 ##### For r2, configure the **DHCP** service in the */etc/dhcp/dhcpd.conf* file:

-##### 1) specify the default router address, DNS-server and internal network address.
+##### 1) Specify the default router address, DNS-server and internal network address.
 Here is an example of a file for r2:
 ```shell
 subnet 10.100.0.0 netmask 255.255.0.0 {}